rameerez/footprinted/README.md

 ## Installation

+> [!IMPORTANT]
+> This gem depends on the [`trackdown`](https://github.com/rameerez/trackdown) gem for locating IPs.
+>
-This gem depends on the [`trackdown`](https://github.com/rameerez/trackdown) gem for locating IPs.
-To begin with, follow the `trackdown` README to install the gem, and make sure you have a valid installation with a working MaxMind database – otherwise we won't be able to get geolocation data from IPs.
+> **Start by following the `trackdown` README to install and configure the gem**, and make sure you have a valid installation with a working MaxMind database before continuing – otherwise we won't be able to get any geolocation data from IPs.

-Then, add this line to your application's Gemfile:
+After [`trackdown`](https://github.com/rameerez/trackdown) is installed and configured, add this line to your application's Gemfile:

 ```ruby
 gem 'footprinted'